-It is also available for pre-order in the USA from Amazon US.
+It will be released in the US on 1st March 2019 and is available for pre-order from Amazon US.

 Saturday 24th November 2018: Book signing celebrating the release of Silk and the Sword: the Women of the Norman Conquest at Gainsborough Old Hall, Gainsborough, Lincolnshire, 10am to 4pm.